-As part of default management, new students are required to do entrance counseling.
-Graduates and students who withdraw from the program are required to complete exit counseling.
+As part of default management, new students are required to do entrance counselling.
+Graduates and students who withdraw from the program are required to complete exit counselling.
 These tools are available on the US student loan website.
-Upon completion of entrance and exit counseling, a report of each is kept in the student's file.
+Upon completion of entrance and exit counselling, a report of each is kept in the student's file.